cryptopila/pila/docs/migration_plan.md

 - C++ build scripts for Windows/Unix and JNI bindings can be dropped in favour of Go's cross-platform build tools.

 ## Next Steps

+The following tasks will help advance the migration:

+1. Audit each C++ directory and document which features must be ported.
-- Prepare a minimal Go module with the chosen dependencies (`golang.org/x/crypto`, `goleveldb`).
+2. Extend the Go module with `btcsuite/btcd` to replace the custom P2P layer.
-- Start with a small prototype implementing basic block and transaction structures.
+3. Prototype the P2P handshake alongside basic block and transaction types in Go.
+4. Implement a small LevelDB-backed storage layer using `goleveldb`.
+5. Set up CI scripts running `go vet` and unit tests to verify the new code.

 ## Verifying the Go Environment